ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

    For supported character sets used to encode data, refer to the `documentation <https://ibm.github.io/z_ansible_collections_doc/ibm_zos_core/docs/source/resources/character_set.html>`_.

    `zos_copy <./zos_copy.html>`_ uses SFTP (Secure File Transfer Protocol) for the underlying transfer protocol; Co:Z SFTP is not supported.
 In the case of Co:z SFTP, you can exempt the Ansible userid on z/OS from using Co:Z thus falling back to using standard SFTP.

+   Beginning in version 1.8.x, zos_copy will no longer attempt to autocorrect a copy of a data type member into a PDSE that contains program objects.
+You can control this behavior using module option executable that will signify an executable is being copied into a PDSE with other executables.
+Mixing data type members with program objects will be responded with a (FSUM8976,./zos_copy.html) error.